 If you really want to make it look good, it is best to add more space near the spine than on the outside of a page, to compensate for the glue area and the fold.

 If you use image spreads across two pages, it is advisable to use overlap near the spine: so, every page should have a little of the photo of the other page on the inside.
-This prevents that parts of your photo will not be shown due to the glue.
+This prevents that parts of your photo will not be shown due to the fold in the middle.
 This is just how you would lay out a magazine or photo book in the old days.